 The amount of lactose present in different dairy products varies depending on the manufacturing process.

-Among all these fat-rich products, ghee contains almost no lactose as the residual milk solids (lactose, milk protein, and ash) are sedimented during the manufacturing process and eventually removed through filtration.
+Among all these fat-rich products, ghee contains almost no lactose as the residual milk solids (lactose, milk protein, and ash) are sedimented during manufacturing and eventually removed through filtration.
 Also, there are no carbs in ghee.

 What is lactose intolerance?

 Lactose has several beneficial effects on the human body.
 These are stimulating the nervous system, reducing cardiovascular diseases, helping in the absorption of calcium, manganese, and magnesium, sustaining Bifidobacterium growth in the intestine, and inhibiting pathogenic flora in the intestine through the generation of lactic acid, resulting from lactose breakdown by an intestinal enzyme called lactase.

 However lactose may impact adversely a few individuals who cannot digest lactose due to the absence of intestinal enzyme lactase.
 This is a digestive disorder known as Lactose Intolerance.
 It can cause severe gastrointestinal symptoms like gas bloat, abdominal cramps, diarrhea, nausea, and vomiting.